Frequently Asked Questions

 A: Residents are the key contributors to our Curriculum Committee, and are a part of other committees convened to examine educational issues.
 Feedback from residents is welcomed and sought in the course of daily work.
 Residents are aware of ways to submit feedback – anonymously if desired – regarding concerns about behaviors or unprofessional conduct, about clinical near misses or events, and other concerns.

 Q: How are co-curricular activities supported by your program (i.e., research, policy training, organized medicine, off-site relations, and community service)?

 A: Residents are encouraged to become involved in research sponsored by faculty members and supported by their grants.
+Residents can also develop their own research, and there is a 'research pathway' available for those who want to incorporate a substantial component of research into their careers.
 Residents can also apply to the Department Chair for funds to support specific, innovative projects.
-The program enables residents’ involvement in a variety of extra-curricular activities; for example: community involvement at the St. Joseph’s Neighborhood Center Free Mental Health Clinic has been a rewarding experience for residents and attendings who have volunteered there on Thursday nights for more than 15 years.
+Plus, residents have the opportunity to take part in a variety of extra-curricular activities, such as volunteering at St. Joseph's Neighborhood Center Mental Health Clinic - a rewarding experience for residents and attendings for over 15 years.